- 4.1 Faculty Performance Criteria and Evaluation Model

 Office hours are times when faculty are available for direct consultation with students who are in their classes and with advisees.
-Availability for office hours usually implies presence in an office but, following departmental norms and consent of their Division Chair, may be satisfied by other means, e.g., electronic consultation.
+Availability for office hours usually implies presence in an office but, following departmental norms and consent of their Associate Dean, may be satisfied by other means, e.g., electronic consultation.
 All full-time faculty members must be available for office hours a minimum of five hours each week at times convenient for students.
 Per-Course faculty must also be accessible for student inquiry.
 The office hours must be posted in a place where students can see the notice and make plans to confer with the teacher.
 Faculty members are encouraged to accommodate students who cannot appear during the regular office hours because of schedule conflicts.
-Exceptions to this policy must be approved by the appropriate Division Chair.
+Exceptions to this policy must be approved by the appropriate Associate Dean.

 Access to and Release of Student Academic Records